pipesocks/pipesocks/README.md

 ###### This program supports TCP and UDP.

+## Tutorial

+A full tutorial in Mandarin about how to use pipesocks is located [here](https://pipesocks.github.io/md/tutorial).

+## Download

+Pre-compiled files for various platforms can be found [here](https://pipesocks.github.io).

-## Deployment
+## Compilation
 ### General
 Download & install Qt Creator with Qt (above 5.7) and libsodium.
 Open the project with Qt Creator, set include path and link path and compile.

 ### Ubuntu Server
-Since most Ubuntu servers doesn't hold a GUI, here is the way to deploy pipesocks in them.
+Since most Ubuntu servers don't hold a GUI, here is the way to deploy pipesocks in them.

 Type this command in your terminal: